immcantation/tigger/docs/topics/sortAlleles.md

 -------------------

 allele_calls
-:   a vector of strings respresenting Ig allele names.
+:   vector of strings respresenting Ig allele names.

 method
-:   a string defining the method to use when sorting alleles.
+:   string defining the method to use when sorting alleles.
 If `"name"` then sort in lexicographic order.
 If `"position"` then sort by position in the locus, as determined by the final two numbers in the gene name.